-Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers?’
+Brynn Rumfallo Calls ‘Dance Moms’ Co-Stars ‘Hookers’?
 Ashlee Defends Daughter

 Dance Moms fans have been coming at Brynn Rumfallo after the reality star threw shade at her co-stars, Kendall Vertes, Kalani Hilliker, Nia Frazier, Chloe Lukasiak, and Camryn Bridges.
-Early this week, eagle-eyed followers caught Brynn liking an Instagram comment, calling the former ALDC members “hookers.”
-It did not take long before her mom, Ashlee Allen, defends her daughter’s behavior on social media going on an all-out Twitter war against Chloe’s mom, Christi Lukasiak.
+Early this week, eagle-eyed followers caught Brynn liking an Instagram comment calling the former ALDC members “hookers.”
+It did not take long before her mom, Ashlee Allen, defended her daughter’s behavior on social media, going on an all-out Twitter war against Chloe’s mom, Christi Lukasiak.

 Following the ongoing drama between Abby Lee Miller and the girls, Kendall Vertes, Kalani Hilliker, Nia Frazier, and Camryn Bridges left ALDC once again to join 8 Count Dance Academy.
 According to Radar Online, together with Chloe Lukasiak, the junior elites competed at Nationals with the new studio.
-Latest Dance Moms spoilers revealed that the group performed a risqué number, which is very different from what the ALDC has done before.
+The latest Dance Moms spoilers revealed that the group performed a risqué number, which is very different from what the ALDC has done before.

 Kendall, Kalani, Nia, Camryn, and Chloe, doing a more mature routine, however, did not seem to impress the judges.
 Insiders revealed that the ALDC, with Brynn leading the team, ended up winning the nationals.